 Take the spark plug out and bring the piston into ignition position.
-Might be 2mm BTDC, but consult your manual.
+Might be 2mm BTDC.

 Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.

-In that position, fasten the rotor carefully with the original nut.
+In that position fasten the rotor carefully with the original nut.